 - Access to continuous support from a qualified and experienced employment worker who has taken the time to learn about your business and understands your recruitment needs.

-- The employment worker will enhance your recruitment and selection process, supporting you to diversify your workforce and learn best practice in recruiting and supporting people who have disabilities or long term conditions.
+- The employment worker will enhance your recruitment and selection process, supporting you to diversify your workforce and learn best practice in recruiting and supporting disabled people and people with long term conditions.

 - Workforces welcome and encourage people recruited through the Supported Employment process, helping the development of learning and mentoring relationships in the business.